DataRecce/recce-documentation/docs/docs/recce-cloud/setup-gh-codespaces.md

 1. Click the **Code** button and create a Codespace on the PR branch
    ![alt text](../../assets/images/recce-cloud/setup-codespaces-pr.png){: .shadow}
 1. Starting a Codespace instance usually takes one to several minutes.
-1. When the Recce server starts, an **Open Browser** notification will appear.
+1. When the Recce instance starts, an **Open Browser** notification will appear.
 Click the button to open the Recce web UI in a new tab.
 1. Or you can go to the **PORTS** tab to open the page.